abderraouf-adjal/ArduinoSpritzCipher/README.txt

   If defined, Any variable will be wiped if it contains a bit or more of spritz state such as temporary variables in a swap function or an user data.
   Internal variables that contain data length will not be wiped.
-  If defined, WIPE_AFTER_USAGE and SAFE_TIMING_CRUSH will be defined automatically.
+  If defined, WIPE_AFTER_USAGE and SPRITZ_TIMING_SAFE_CRUSH will be defined automatically.
   WIPE_AFTER_USAGE_PARANOID is defined by default.

 SPRITZ_N 256